-Climate change, deforestation and shrimp farming are increasing the salinity of the soil and groundwater in southern Bangladesh.
+In the south of Bangladesh, natural disasters, cyclones, spring floods and floods cause soil and groundwater to become saline.
 Helvetas enables disadvantaged populations to collect rainwater in cisterns and filter basins to store clean drinking water for the dry season.
 Helvetas also demonstrates ways families can improve their diet.

 Project NamePanii Jibon: Rainwater for Clean Drinking Water and Food Security